ssbc/ssb-index-feeds-spec/README.md

 identity to make it ready for partial replication.
 First a meta feed will be generated from the existing SSB feed as described in [ssb-meta-feed].
-A contact follow message will be posted in the existing feed in order for other to discover the meta feed.
+A contact follow message will be posted in the existing feed for discoverability.
 This new meta feed contains a couple of entries:

 ```
 Main: { type: add, feedtype: classic, id: @main }